Play therapy

 LGBTQ+ allied, racial justice allied, and culturally responsive therapy that makes room for identity, culture, family context, language, and belonging.

 Therapy starts with understanding what is happening and what would make life feel more manageable.
-Some sessions focus on making sense of patterns.
+Some sessions focus on identifying patterns.
 Some focus on coping skills, grounding, communication, or emotional regulation.
-Some move toward deeper trauma processing when the timing and fit are right.
+Some move toward deeper trauma processing when the timing, goals, and safety are in place.